Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question -12

 You scan a Node.js application using WhiteSource Bolt.

-The scan finds numerous libraries with invalid licenses, but are only used during development.
+**The scan finds numerous libraries with invalid licenses**, but are only used during development.

 You have to make sure that only production dependencies are scanned by WhiteSource

 Bolt.
 Which of the following is a command you should run?

 * A. npm edit
 * B. npm publish
 * C. npm install
 * D. npm update

+---

 > Correct Answer: **C. npm install**